A topic from the subject of Analytical Chemistry in Chemistry.

 Conclusion

-Analytical chemistry is a powerful tool that is used in a wide variety of applications.
+Analytical chemistry is a powerful tool used in a wide variety of applications.
 The tools and techniques of analytical chemistry can be used to identify and quantify substances in a variety of samples.
 This information can be used to diagnose diseases, monitor pollution levels, ensure product quality, and solve crimes.

 Tools and Techniques in Analytical Chemistry